apikck/ePCR/README.md

 ePCR is a mobile application designed to create Patient Care Reports

 ePCR is a professional application for iPhone to help EMS workers with their Patient Care Reports.
-When the report is complete, it can be printed on AirPrint compatible printers or be e-mailed
+When the report is complete, it can be printed on AirPrint compatible printers or be e-mailed.
+More infos and screenshots at http://epcr.wordpress.com

 Features include:
 ====